Spay and Neuter for Dogs and Cats in Granger

 We offer complete spay and neuter services for the Granger community at Kryder Veterinary Clinic.
 It’s important to spay your female pet and neuter your male pet to prevent medical and behavioral problems.
-Millions of healthy animals are euthanized in shelters every year and you will avoid contributing to animal homelessness by getting your pet spayed or neutered.
+Millions of healthy animals are euthanized in shelters every year and you will avoid contributing to animal homelessness by getting your dog or cat spayed or neutered.
 We’re here to care for animals and spaying and neutering is one of the first steps in our compassionate treatment approach.

 Benefits of Spaying and Neutering